johman10/flood-for-transmission/README.md

 If you have a specific issue or bug, please file a [Github issue](https://github.com/johman10/flood-for-transmission/issues/new).
 Also feel free to bring up feature requests that way.

+# Other P2P clients

+This project does not aim to support anything else than Transmission.
+If you're looking for other P2P client support check out [Flood by jesec](https://github.com/jesec/flood).

+How this project is different from jesec's version:
+1. This project does not require any running process, which makes it super lightweight.
+1. It's dedicated to support Transmission as good as possible.
+1. It uses the recommended way from Transmission to load the UI, by setting an environment variable.
+1. This project can be installed as an PWA, which makes it behave like a native app.

 # Getting started

 ### Pre-Requisites